RedMadRobot/gradle-infrastructure/README.md

 ```

 It may be because of `gradle-infrastructure` uses `mavenCentral` instead of `jcenter` by default.
-[JCenter is at the end of life][jcenter-end] and should mot be used anymore.
+[JCenter is at the end of life][jcenter-end] and should not be used anymore.
 Unfortunately not all libraries migrated to Maven Central yet.
 To avoid these errors, declare `jcenter` repository in your build script and configure it to be used only for missing dependencies.